FeatureBaseDB/www/content/whitepaper/whitepaper.md

 will reflectively examine data and try to automatically determine the best possible Pilosa representation for that data.
-By default, any record coming from Kafka would be assigned a new column in the *index*, and the various fields and their values would be broken out into *frames* and rows respectively.
+By default, any record coming from Kafka would be assigned a new column in the *index*, and the various fields and their values would be broken out into *fields* and rows respectively.
 While using this automatic tooling may be a great way to get started with Pilosa, it's almost always possible to gain efficiency and flexibility benefits with some application specific configuration.